 Many restaurant commercials “show the product and talk about how cheap it is” and Chipotle hasn’t done that, Dorfman said.
 “If they’re having some issues with sales, generally the trend is you move into that direction.”

 Along with more advertising, the company would consider testing breakfast foods, new menu items and adding drive-through windows to some restaurants, Ells said during the call.
 Other fast-food chains, including Wendy’s Co.
-(WEN) and Taco Bell, have recently added breakfast items, such as biscuit sandwiches, sausage and egg burritos and home-style potatoes, to attract consumers.
+(WEN:US) and Taco Bell, have recently added breakfast items, such as biscuit sandwiches, sausage and egg burritos and home-style potatoes, to attract consumers.
 Some Panera Bread Co.
-(PNRA) units have drive-throughs.
+(PNRA:US) units have drive-throughs.

 Americans like drive-throughs: U.S. fast-food chains generated 24 percent of their sales that way in the 12 months ended in August, data from NPD Group Inc. show.
 Breakfast made up about 10 percent of U.S. restaurant sales in the year ended in August, according to the Port Washington, New York-based researcher.